 - Visit 2 is an assessment/evaluation with the child.
+This visit is in person.
 This typically occurs after we have collected any prior testing information or evaluation forms.

 For appointments or more information, please call 617.414.4841.